LiranOG/Granite/README.md

 }
 ```

-A formal paper is in preparation (see `docs/citation.bib`).
-Please also cite the upstream physics papers that GRANITE implements — full reference list in [`docs/SCIENCE.md`](./docs/SCIENCE.md#references).
+A technical paper describing GRANITE's formalism and validated benchmarks
+is in preparation for submission to *Physical Review D*.
+See `docs/citation.bib`.

 ---